yejulee/yejulee/README.md

 <!-- To give a snippet of my life, please check out my blog! -->

 - 🔭 I’m currently planning on creating my own, personal website!
-- 🌱 I’m currently learning Python and Tableau.
+- 🌱 I’m currently learning Python, Tableau, and SQL.
 - 💬 Ask me about anything Korean, journaling, or Stardew Valley!
 - ⚡ Fun fact: I learned how to play a complete song on my guitar after 2 weeks!